yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Don't forget to declare it inside `yosog.cabal` and `Application.hs`.

-We will need to use the `reverse` function provided by `Data.Text` which explain the import.
+We will need to use the `reverse` function provided by `Data.Text` which explain the additional import.

 The only new thing here is the line that get the POST parameter named "content".
 If you want to know more detail about it and form in general you can take look at [the yesod book](http://www.yesodweb.com/book/forms).

 Create the two corresponding templates: